 Staging and Grading Cancer in Dogs

 Staging and grading cancer in dogs takes some time but is very helpful.
-This process tells us how far cancer has spread and how aggressively it will likely behave.
+It tells us how far cancer has spread and how aggressively it is likely to behave.
 This helps determine a dog’s prognosis and treatment plan.

 Key Takeaways